* Investors doubt Libyan exports will return quickly

 * U.S. reports solid job growth in March as winter retreats

-NEW YORK, April 4 (Reuters) - Crude oil prices on both sides of the Atlantic rose on Friday as data showed strong jobs growth in the United States and investors cast doubt on reports Libya's oil ports were about to reopen.
+NEW YORK, April 4 (Reuters) - U.S. crude oil rose on Friday as data showed strong jobs growth in the United States and Brent followed suit as investors cast doubt on reports Libya's oil ports were about to reopen.

 The March U.S. non-farm payrolls report showed 192,000 jobs were added in March in major test of the argument that the economic weakness of January and February was due to bad weather.